Previous

 To start using the iPhone application, first download PhotoRobot Touch (available only on the App Store).

-For users with an active PhotoRobot license, note that the “Power User” subscription level is necessary for the account that connects to Touch and the iPhone.
+For users with an active PhotoRobot license, the “Power User” subscription level is necessary for the account that connects to Touch and the iPhone.
 This is because the iPhone uses internet connectivity to upload images to the Cloud in real-time, over a WiFi or cellular connection.

 In other words, to use Touch, users must have two licenses: the Touch license as well as the “Power User” license in the PhotoRobot Cloud version of CAPP.